devopsdays/devopsdays-web/content/events/2023-amsterdam/speakers/monika.md

 type = "speaker"
 linktitle = "monika"
 +++
-Monika works as a SRE @Cloudflare.
+Monika Singh works as a SRE at Cloudflare.
 She is passionate about observability, k8s and databases.
 Outside of work, she tries to keep up to the energy of her toddler.